Capital-M Music

 What else you get will depend entirely on what you want to do with your studio and music, but for a general all-around studio, I’d recommend the Native Instruments Komplete package (ideally Komplete Ultimate, though that’s pricey - but if you can afford it I’d go with that as it’s very comprehensive at first.
 I worked up to it from lower versions and upgraded over time to Komplete Ultimate).
 I’d also recommend Arturia’s V-Collection for general electronic synthesizers.

 I’m a huge fan of physical modeling synthesis, especially for re-creating acoustic instruments.
 Many composers use sample libraries for that, and they can be fine, but the good ones are very expensive and the cheaper ones are often a little limiting.
-I started with Garritan Personal Orchestra, and today there are several decent free general orchestral libraries.
+I started with the Garritan Personal Orchestra sample library, and today there are several decent free general orchestral libraries.
 At CSUN, I helped them install the Project SAM’s Free Orchestra 1 + 2 and a few other sample libraries in the Music Tech lab for this current semester (Spring 2024), though I haven’t used them myself very much since I have commercial grade products now.

 But I’ve tried to switch all my acoustic emulations to modeled synths as much as possible, so at the moment I have: